Reviews You Can Rely On

 Salt Removal

-We measured a salt concentration of 445 ppm in the supply water with our meter, which the ZeroWater 23-Cup reduced to 0 ppm according to the meter.
+ZeroWater earned one of the top scores in the entire group.
+We measured a salt concentration of 445 ppm in the supply water using our meter, which the ZeroWater 23-Cup reduced to 0 ppm, as indicated by the meter.

 zerowater 23-cup jug - our judges agreed that the filtered water from this jug tasted great.